web3infra-foundation/mega/orion-server/README.md

 2. **Users submit new build tasks via HTTP API; the server automatically assigns them to idle build clients.**
 3. **Build clients receive tasks, execute Buck2 builds, and report logs and final status in real time via WebSocket.**
 4. **The server writes logs to files and pushes them in real time to frontends or other subscribers via SSE.**
-5. **Upon task completion, the server persists the results to the database, supporting later queries by task ID or MR.**
+5. **Upon task completion, the server persists the results to the database, supporting later queries by task ID or CL.**

 ## API